-At September 30, 2020, we had outstanding under our fifth amended and restated revolving credit facility agreement a \$123.5 million term loan.
-In addition, under the revolver portion of our fifth amended and restated revolving credit facility agreement, we had no borrowings, but \$3.5 million of letters of credit were issued, \$11.1 million hedge positions were secured, and availability was \$203.4 million.
-In December 2019, the Company refinanced its five-year term loan and the revolving credit facility with the execution of the fifth amended and restated revolving credit facility agreement, which had the effect of increasing the amount due under our term loan to \$130 million, correspondingly reduced the borrowings under the revolver portion of the fourth amended and restated revolving credit facility agreement and extending the term of the facility to December 2024.
+At September 30, 2021, we had outstanding under our fifth amended and restated revolving credit facility agreement a \$110.5 million term loan, \$8.6 million under the revolver portion of our fifth amended and restated revolving credit facility agreement, \$3.1 million of letters of credit, no hedge positions, and our availability was \$171.5 million.
+In December 2019, the Company refinanced its five-year term loan and the revolving credit facility with the execution of the fifth amended and restated revolving credit facility agreement, which had the effect of increasing the amount due under our term loan to \$130 million, correspondingly reduced the borrowings under the revolver portion of the fourth amended and restated revolving credit facility agreement and extended the term of the facility to December 2024.
 (See the fifth amended and restated credit agreement and Note 13 of the Notes to the Consolidated Financial Statements-Long-Term Debt and Bank Facility Borrowings).
-Exclusive of the term loan, during the last three fiscal years we have utilized as much as \$167.3 million of our Credit Agreement in borrowings, letters of credit and hedging reserve.
+Exclusive of the term loan, during the last three fiscal years we have utilized as much as \$147.4 million of our Credit Agreement in borrowings, letters of credit and hedging reserve.
 Our substantial indebtedness and other financial obligations could:

-- impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, unit repurchases or general partnership purposes; - have a material adverse effect on us if we fail to comply with financial and affirmative and restrictive covenants in our debt agreements and an event of default occurs that is not cured or waived; - require us to dedicate a substantial portion of our cash flow for principal and interest payments on our indebtedness and other financial obligations, thereby reducing the availability of our cash flow to fund working capital and capital expenditures; - expose us to interest rate risk because certain of our borrowings are at variable rates of interest; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; and - place us at a competitive disadvantage compared to our competitors that have proportionally less debt.
+- impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, unit repurchases or general partnership purposes; - have a material adverse effect on us if we fail to comply with financial and affirmative and restrictive covenants in our debt agreements and an event of default occurs that is not cured or waived; - require us to dedicate a substantial portion of our cash flow for principal and interest payments on our indebtedness and other financial obligations, thereby reducing the availability of our cash flow to fund working capital and capital expenditures; - expose us to interest rate risk because certain of our borrowings are at variable rates of interest;

+- · limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; and - place us at a competitive disadvantage compared to our competitors that have proportionally less debt.